FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Pokemon Mystery Dungeon Pathfinder 2e Concept for Scourge.md

 Expert in Reflex
 Trained in Will
 #### Skills
-Trained in
+Trained in Athletics
-Trained in a number of additional skills equal to  plus your Intelligence modifier
+Trained in a number of additional skills equal to 4 plus your Intelligence modifier
 #### Attacks
-Trained in
+Trained in simple weapons
-Trained in a number of additional skills equal to  plus your Intelligence modifier
+Expert in unarmed attacks
-#### Defenses
+#### Defences
 Trained in light armour
-Trained in unarmoured defense
+Expert in unarmoured defense
 #### Class DC
 Trained in Black Belt Class DC
 #### Moves (Spells)